Financial-Times/fettle/README.md

 # Fettle

+Runs health-check functions periodically, and aggregates health status reports.

-Elixir implementation of FT Health-Check standard.
+(AKA Elixir implementation of FT Health-Check standard).

 > **fettle**
 *noun* - "his best players were in fine fettle": shape, trim, fitness, physical fitness, health, state of health; condition, form, repair, state of repair, state, order, working order, way; informal: kilter; British informal: nick.

 This library implents an asynchronous periodic check mechanism, and defines a way of configuring checks, and getting reports in a particular format.
+It is designed for use with monitoring and dash-boards in a DevOps microservice environment.

 Ships with the [FT Health Check V1](FTHealthcheckstandard.pdf) schema format for report generation, but the schema is configurable.

+## See also

+* [`fettle_plug`](https://github.com/Financial-Times/fettle_plug) - integration with [Plug](https://github.com/elixir-lang/plug) to expose to HTTP.
+* [`fettle_checks`](https://github.com/Financial-Times/fettle_checks) - a small library of commonly useful checks.

 ## Getting Started